Dec 01, 2021

 Graduates are prepared with a strong foundation for many professional opportunities in the field of early learning and care.
 They have the specialized knowledge and skills necessary to create responsive, caring environments for all including infants, toddlers, pre-school age children and children with diverse abilities.
 Graduates are prepared to provide leadership and advocacy within the community of early learning and care.

 Students who successfully complete all required courses for the Diploma are eligible for Provincial certification as an Early Childhood Educator with specialization as Infant and Toddler Educators and/or Special Needs Educators.
-Information on certification with the Early Childhood Provincial Registry can be found at www.mcf.gov.bc/childcare/index.htm.
+Information on certification can be found on the Early Childhood Provincial Registry.

 Career/Academic Advancement Opportunities